tomups/openmw-vr-quest/docs/source/manuals/openmw-vr/modding.rst

 #######
 This section will detail any differences in mods and modding between VR and pancake.
 Currently OpenMW-VR is not known to break any mods that work in an equivalent version of OpenMW.
+But certain types of mods may need adaptation from its author to work with motion controls.

 MyGUI resource files
 ********************